debrawolford/plant-swap/README.md

 ✔️ Misc. links on website: All other links are working correctly.

+✔️ Try loading Account page when not logged in: Get redirected to index.html.

+✔️ Try loading Posts page when not logged in: An error message appears asking user to log in/register.

-✔️ Try loading pages that are not meant to load when not logged in (such as account, add_post or get_posts): An error message appears asking user to log in/register.
+✔️ Try loading Add Post page when not logged in: An error message appears asking user to log in/register.

-✔️ Registration if user/email already exists in database: An error message appears.
+✔️ Submit registration form with a user/email that already exists in database: An error message appears.

+✔️ Submit registration form with one of the fields not filled in: An error message appears asking user to fill in the field.

-✔️ Registration if no user/email exists in database: Successfully sent user data to MongoDB and redirected user to their Account page.
-This only works when all fields are filled in correctly, otherwise an error message appears.
+✔️ Submit registration form with a new user/email that doesn't exist in database: Successfully sends user data to MongoDB and redirects user to their Account page.

-✔️ Log in if no username exists in database that matches entered username: Error message appears and asks user to try again.
+✔️ Submit Log In form if no username exists in database that matches entered username: Error message appears and asks user to try again.

-✔️ Log in if username is correct but password doesn't match: Error message appears and asks user to try again.
+✔️ Submit Log In form if username is correct but password doesn't match: Error message appears and asks user to try again.

+✔️ Submit Log In form with one of the fields not filled in: An error message appears asking user to fill in the field.

-✔️ Log in with correct username and password: Starts session and takes user to their Account page.
-This only works when all fields are filled in correctly, otherwise an error message appears.
+✔️ Submit log in form with correct username and password: Starts session and takes user to their Account page.

-✔️ Press the log out button when signed in: Ends the session and sends user back to homepage.
+✔️ Press the Sign Out button when logged in: Ends the session and sends user back to index.html.

 ✔️ Try adding a post when logged in: Successfully creates a post and redirects user to their Account page only if all the fields are filled in correctly.
 If not, an error message appears.

 ✔️ Try editing a post on the Account page: Successfully updates post and redirects user to their Account page only if all the fields are filled in correctly.
 If not, an error message appears.

-✔️ Try deleting a post while on the Edit Form: Successfully removes the post from the website.
+✔️ Try deleting a post while on the Edit Post form: A modal pops up asking for confirmation.
+When confirmed, it successfully removes the post from the website and redirects to the Account page.

-✔️ Filter posts on posts.html by country with no posts: Get a message that no posts are available in the area with the option to go back to all posts or to add a new post.
+✔️ Filter posts on posts.html by country that has no posts: Get a message that no posts are available in the area with the option to go back to all posts or to add a new post.

-✔️ Filter posts on posts.html by a country that is used in some posts: The matching posts appear and all posts from other countries disappear.
+✔️ Filter posts on posts.html by a country that has at least one available post: The matching posts appear and all posts from other countries disappear.

 ✔️ Press the delete account button on the Account Page: Get a pop up message asking to confirm.
 When confirmed both the account and the posts made by the account get deleted from the database.